yabellini/SitioAcademico/content/talk/TACC_2019/index.md

 ---
 abstract: Talk in Spanish.
-In Dicember 2019, the [Argentine Workshop of Scientific Computation](https://tallerargentinocc.github.io/) was held in San Luis, Argentina.
-During the conference I had the opportunity to share with the attendees my talk about Data Science to develop AgTech giving examples with my team in EEA Anguil research project.
+In December 2019, the [Argentine Workshop of Scientific Computation](https://tallerargentinocc.github.io/) was held in San Luis, Argentina.
+During the conference I had the opportunity to share with the attendees my talk about Data Science to develop AgTech giving examples developed with my team in the INTA Agricultural Experimental Station Anguil.
 all_day: false
 authors: []
 date: "2019-12-06T10:00:00Z"